 Learn how to turn a can of tomato sauce into a flavorful classic no-cook pizza sauce in less than 5 minutes.
 This is my go-to pizza sauce because it's so easy and quick to make.

-This simple red sauce for pizza uses canned tomato sauce, fresh garlic, salt, and dried herbs to make enough sauce for 3-4 medium thin-crust pepperoni pizzas or one thick and fluffy focaccia pizza.
+This simple red sauce for pizza uses canned tomato sauce, fresh garlic, salt, and dried herbs to make enough sauce for 3-4 of my medium thin-crust pepperoni pizzas or one of my thick and fluffy focaccia pizzas.
 No cooking required!

 I make homemade pizzas from scratch for dinner all the time.
-They're one of my favorite easy dinners.
-I like to make my thin-crust pizza dough in advance and freeze it, which means all I have to do is defrost it, stretch it, and add toppings to get dinner on the table fast.
+I make my thin-crust pizza dough (which makes enough dough for four pizzas) in advance and freeze it, which means all I have to do is defrost it, stretch it, and add toppings to get dinner on the table fast.

 As I've tweaked and adjusted my go-to classic red pizza sauce recipe over the years, my goal has always been to keep it as low-effort as possible without sacrificing flavor.
 We're going for speed and ease here, people!

-Because this pizza sauce isn't cooked, it has that nice bright, fresh, and acidic tomato flavor with just the right amount of bite from the garlic.
+Because this pizza sauce isn't cooked, it has plenty of bright, fresh, and acidic tomato flavor with just the right amount of bite from the garlic.

 "Cooking your sauce will make your pizza taste like it was topped with pasta sauce rather pizza sauce.
 Sauce variants like vodka sauce ought to be cooked, but when it comes to plain pizza sauce, don’t cook it when it comes to New York-style pizza."